ebejar-pro/ebejar-portfolio/Data-Analysis/BigQuery_Sales/README.md

     - Action: This reveals which store types or locations are most likely to breed high-value customers, guiding future store expansion plans.

 ----
+## 🧠 Technical Challenges & Solutions

+Challenge	Impact	Resolution
+JSON Key Authentication	The Power BI BigQuery connector failed to paste/accept the Service Account JSON key.
+JSON Minification: Discovered that Power BI's input field is incompatible with multi-line strings.
+Used a minifier to flatten the JSON into a single line, allowing successful authentication.
+ML View Performance	Power BI "Preview Truncation" warnings and slow load times due to live ML.PREDICT calls.
+Data Materialization: Created a static "Gold" table (fact_executive_summary) from the dynamic ML view.
+This shifted the compute load to BigQuery's engine and ensured instant loading in the BI layer.
+Join Integrity (NULLs)	Synthetic IDs in the silver layer caused empty results in the final Executive Summary join.
+SQL ID Alignment: Conducted a data audit using EXCEPT and INTERSECT queries to identify mismatched keys.
+Re-mapped the synthetic customer_id keys during the ingestion phase to ensure 100% join coverage.
+Connectivity Deadlocks	The "Load" button remained greyed out in the Navigator despite valid credentials.
+Power Query Bypass: Identified a validation hang-up in the UI.
+Used the "Transform Data" button to force entry into the Power Query Editor, which successfully triggered the data refresh.

 ## 🚀 How to Run
 Follow these steps to replicate the environment and the data pipeline.